dapp330/dapp330.github.io/prompt.md

 5) ABOUT SECTION (id="about")
 - Title:
-  - “Why Golden Tech?”
+  - “Why Lumina Kreasi Technology?”
 - Two-column layout on desktop; stacked on mobile.

 Left column (text):
 - Paragraph 1:
   “We’re engineers first, consultants second.
-Golden Tech was created for teams that need a hands-on partner who can design the architecture, write the code, and ship the thing  not just hand over a slide deck.”
+Lumina Kreasi Technology was created for teams that need a hands-on partner who can design the architecture, write the code, and ship the thing  not just hand over a slide deck.”
 - Paragraph 2:
   “We focus on a small number of engagements at a time so we can go deep on your stack, infrastructure, and team, and leave you with systems that are documented, observable, and ready to grow.”